Just a Thought November 23rd – 24th

 Invite those you love to come to Confessions, make this Advent and Christmas a time for healing, a time to let go of past hurts, a time to reach out to those we love and really feel Christ’s presence within us.
 Then, dear friends, we will know what Christmas is all about.

-God bless you and yours, you are in my daily prayers.
+God bless you and yours.
+Happy Thanksgiving!
+See you in Church.